Bennett Walton, MD

 Bennett Walton, MD, MBA, is a fellowship trained, Board Certified ophthalmologist available for refractive surgery, cataract, and glaucoma consultations.
 His professional interests include laser cataract surgery, LASIK, PRK, refractive lensectomy, phakic intraocular lens (ICL) and presbyopia correcting surgery.
-He is experienced in both laser surgery and manual microsurgery and focuses on finding the best treatment for the individual patient.
+He joined Slade & Baker Vision in 2015 and is experienced in both laser surgery and manual microsurgery, having performed thousands of eye surgeries and procedures.

 He attended Vanderbilt University as an Honors Scholar and graduated summa cum laude and Phi Beta Kappa.
 Dr. Walton received a Master of Business Administration from Rice University and a Doctor of Medicine from Baylor College of Medicine, with emphasis on improving healthcare outcomes.